Brooklyn-Forrest/Web-Development-Form-Example/README.md

 2. write() method

-3. global variables
+3. global variables DONE

-4. window.alert() method using onclick attribute
+4. window.alert() method using onclick attribute DONE (on exception)

 5. document.write method

-6. 1 or more images
+6. 1 or more images DONE (background image, favicon)

-7. If, else if statement
+7. If, else if statement DONE

 8. Specifying an event handler with the addEventListener() method